 What Chickens and Poultry Typically Eat

 Chickens also eat earthworms, insects, and slugs of all kinds.
 Finally, they need to eat a little grit - sand and/or coarse dirt - to keep it in their gizzards to help them grind up the wild foods they forage.
-Once in a while a rooster will catch a mouse and feed it to his hens.
-How very chivalrous of him.
+Once in a while, a rooster will catch a mouse and feed it to his hens.

 To sum up: bugs, worms, seeds, weeds, grasses, and even rodents.

 Raw potatoes can be poisonous to chickens.
-Chickens are dumb enough to eat significant amounts of styrofoam if allowed access to it, and I just caught my munching on the pine shavings that are their litter.
+Chickens are dumb enough to eat significant amounts of styrofoam if allowed access to it, and some munch on the pine shavings that act as their litter.
 So, you'll also need to make sure they don't eat what they're not supposed to.

 Hens who are raised primarily on pasture eat this type of diet most of the time.